sreya1711/PORTFOLIO11/README.md

 # 🧑‍💻 Sreya Rajesh | Developer Portfolio

-Welcome to my personal portfolio website!
-I'm **Sreya Rajesh**, a passionate Computer Science student and aspiring Software Developer.
-This website showcases my skills, projects, interests, and a bit about who I am.
+Welcome to my personal developer portfolio built with HTML, CSS, and a touch of animation.
+This site showcases who I am, the projects I've worked on, and how to get in touch with me!
 ## 🚀 Live Website

 🔗 [View Portfolio](https://portfolio-11-eta.vercel.app/)